ndevenish/Blender_ioEDM/README.md

 What Works
 ----------
-- Rough parsing of the entire binary file structure
+- Parsing and reading data for every .edm file included in DCS world
-- Importing of the SU-25t cockpit, without getting everything perfect
+- Importing of basic geometry with diffuse texturing
-- Geometry import, with normals and UV textures
 - Simple rotation, translation and visibility animations
 - Simple texture materials, IF the textures are in the same directory or a subdirectory called "textures"